Revised UGC NET Syllabus Paper 1 Tips &Tricks | Updated 2019

 Revised UGC NET Exam Syllabus for General Paper on Teaching and Research Aptitude, Complete Subject Wise Syllabus for NTA UGC NET EXAM 2019

-So The ‘ BIG NEWS’ is that after many-many years UGC has finally revised the syllabus for NTA NET EXAM form July 2019 onward …Yes you read is right!… that the syllabus for UGC NET Exam has changed from next exam… and there are many addition of topics in various subject units has been .
+So The ‘ BIG NEWS’ is that after many-many years UGC has finally revised the syllabus for NTA NET EXAM from July 2019 onward …Yes you read is right!… that the syllabus for UGC NET Exam has changed from next exam… and there are many addition of topics in various subject units has been.

-Although they are in line with the recent exams but its would be more tough for the students to cope up with the new syllabus and you need to be more focused to identify the changes and plan your study accordingly.
+Although they are in line with the recent exams but it would be tougher for the students to cope up with the new syllabus and you need to be more focused to identify the changes and plan your study accordingly.

 Additionally ,New topics are introduced in logical reasoning section…Indian Logic(Praman)…which is entirely new for candidates .

 - 1 Unit-I Teaching Aptitude

 - 8 Unit-VIII Information and Communication Technology (ICT)